gabriellmandelli/driptap-app/README.md

 ```
 ionic serve // To run in your browser
 ionic cordova run android --prod -c // To run on your android device
+ionic capacitor run android // To run on your android device
 ```